wirblad/VCO-project/readme.md

   - Pot4: Set the tempo of the arpeggiator.
 How many milliseconds between each note

-  - Pot5: Set on off five random modes.
+  - Pot5: Set one off five random modes.